yereverluvinunclebert/IO-VB6-Widget/readme.md

 # IO-Widget-VB6
-The Steampunk IO Desktop Widget, written in VB6 for Windows and ReactOS.
-Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
+The Steampunk IO Desktop Widget, written in VB6 for Windows Vista, 7, 8 and 10/11+.
+There will also be a version for Reactos and XP, watch this space for the link.
+Also tested and running well on Linux and Mac os/X using Wine.
 This IO Desktop Widget is an attractive and steamy VB6 widget for your desktop.
 This VB6 widget provides a simple moveable marble globe complete with rings

 ![io](https://github.com/yereverluvinunclebert/IO-VB6-Widget/assets/2788342/7848df4f-ad16-465f-923d-72f792ac47bb)